stewartpark/git-play/README.md

 Git-play
 ========

-Git-play is a custom git command for deploying an application server very easily from remote git repository.
-It checks remote git repository every minute and if something has changed, it will restart the application server automatically.
+Git-play is a custom git command for deploying an application server very easily from a remote git repository.
+It checks the remote git repository every minute and if something has changed, it will restart the application server automatically.

 # Installation